 Hazards covered by anticipation

-No of people reached by anticipation (activation)
+No. of people reached by anticipation (activation)

 Anticipation partners in country

-Red Crescent Society of Kyrgyzstan (RCSK) | German Red Cross | Kyrgyzhydromet (Kyrgyz Met Office) | Ministry of Emergency Situations | Red Cross Red Crescent Climate Centre
+Red Crescent Society of Kyrgyzstan | German Red Cross | Kyrgyzhydromet (Kyrgyz Met Office) | Ministry of Emergency Situations | Red Cross Red Crescent Climate Centre

-Inform Risk Index
+Inform Risk Index (2022)

-Hazard and Exposure: 4.5
+Hazard and exposure: 3.7

-Located in the high mountains of Central Asia, Kyrgyzstan is a landlocked, and lower-middle-income country of 6.5 million people live in the foothills and the valleys, exposing them to floods, landslides, mudflows, and avalanches.
-Furthermore, communities in remote mountain areas are vulnerable to these hazards because they can easily be cut off from economic and health care centers.
-Because of its location along several seismic fault lines, it also experiences frequent earthquakes.
+The majority of its 6.5 million people live in the foothills and valleys, exposing them to floods, landslides, mudflows and avalanches.
+Communities in remote mountain areas are particularly vulnerable to these hazards because they can easily be cut off from the country's economic and healthcare centres.
+Because of its location along several seismic fault lines, Kyrgyzstan also experiences frequent earthquakes.

-The Ministry of Emergency Situations of the Kyrgyz Republic (MoES) is the body that coordinates disaster response and acts as the Secretariat for the Inter-Ministerial Commission for Elimination of Natural Disasters and their aftermath in the country.
-The National System of Civil Protection (NSCP) is a national system that protects the population and territories in emergency situations in peace and wartime.
-The Inter-Ministerial Commission of Civil Protection (IMCCP) is the coordinating body of the NSCP at the national level.
-The Prime Minister of Kyrgyzstan acts as the head of IMCCP and the Minister of Emergencies as the first deputy.
-The Disaster Response Coordination Unit (DRCU) is a consultative coordinating body established by the MoES initiative with the UN country team and representatives of donors and international organizations.
-It is aimed at developing and implementing joint policy and strategy in disaster response, as well as decision making policy for humanitarian relief, as well as at enhancing collaboration and coordination of disaster response between the Government, the UN agencies, the Red Cross and Red Crescent Societies, local and international NGOs, and donor organizations.
+The Ministry of Emergency Situations of the Kyrgyz Republic coordinates disaster responses and acts as the Secretariat for the Inter-Ministerial Commission for Elimination of Natural Disasters and their aftermath in the country.
+The National System of Civil Protection protects the population and territories in emergency situations, in peace and in wartime.
+The Inter-Ministerial Commission of Civil Protection is the coordinating body of the National System of Civil Protection at the national level.
+The prime minister acts as the head of the Inter-Ministerial Commission of Civil Protection, and the minister of emergencies as the first deputy.

-The Red Crescent Society of Kyrgyzstan (RCSK) signed a Memorandum of Understanding (MOU) with the MoES, which clearly defines the role and responsibilities of the RCSK in disaster management.
+The Red Crescent Society of Kyrgyzstan signed a memorandum of understanding with the Ministry of Emergency Situations , which clearly defines its role and responsibilities in disaster management.